BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 1.

-Python is a high-level, interpreted, general-purpose programming language that has become the most widely used language in the world for data science, artificial intelligence, web development, and automation.
-Its combination of simplicity, versatility, and a vast ecosystem of libraries makes it the language of choice for both beginners and experienced professional programmers globally.
+Python can be described as a high-level, general-purpose, interpreted programming language that is the most popular language in the world for data science as well as artificial intelligence web development, as well as automation.
+The combination of its simplicity flexibility, versatility and a large library ecosystem is the reason it’s the one of the most popular languages for beginners and experienced professional programmers across the globe.

 Simple and Readable